nigiord/webpage-giordano/Raw/pages/cv.md

 * Outdoor and indoor climbings (~ 6A/B outdoor, 6B/C indoor, french quotations)
 * Contributor on [bioinfo-fr.net](https://bioinfo-fr.net),
-    a communautary French blog intended for young bioinformaticians
+    a communautary French blog for bioinformaticians
 * Member of [RSG France -- JeBIF](https://jebif.fr/fr/),
     the French society for young bioinformaticians
 * Advocate for the open-source and libre cultures